PLLSG/DataCleanAssignment/CodeBook.md

 DATA VARIABLES
 --------------
 ###Explanation of variable names
-Subject - unique identifier for each of the 30 volunteers
+"Subject" - unique identifier for each of the 30 volunteers
-Activity - depicts the activity done by the volunteer
+"Activity" - depicts the activity done by the volunteer
-*t.., f..* - measurements derived from accelerometer and gyroscope 3-axial raw signals
+*"t..", "f.."* - measurements derived from accelerometer and gyroscope 3-axial raw signals

-###Components of measurement variable names
+####Components of measurement variable names
 - time domain signals (prefix 't' to denote time)
 - body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)
 - body linear acceleration and angular velocity derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)